Edward Coristine

-Edward Coristine (born December 2005), also known by the nickname "Big Balls", is an American programmer who was appointed to the Department of Government Efficiency (DOGE) during the second presidency of Donald Trump.
-Coristine is known for his association with Elon Musk and DOGE and his responsibilities with DOGE, and his nickname.
+Edward "Big Balls" Coristine (born December 2005) is an American programmer who was appointed to the Department of Government Efficiency (DOGE) during the second presidency of Donald Trump.
+Coristine is known for his association with Elon Musk and DOGE, his youth and inexperience relative to his responsibilities with DOGE, his association with The Com, and his nickname.

 Early life and education

 Coristine was born in December 2005.
 His father is Charles Coristine, the CEO of LesserEvil.
 His maternal grandfather, Valery Martynov, was a KGB lieutenant colonel executed in 1987 by the Soviet Union as a double agent.
-After Martynov's execution, his widow moved with her children – including Coristine's mother Anna – to the United States.
+After Martynov's execution, his widow moved with her children—including Coristine's mother Anna—to the United States.

 Coristine graduated from Rye Country Day School in 2024.
-He acquired the nickname "Big Balls" during a math class in his junior year of high school and added it to his LinkedIn profile.
+He acquired the nickname "Big Balls" in his junior year of high school when a teacher read aloud a captioned phallic drawing of his in class and he embraced the moniker, later adding it to his LinkedIn profile.
 He enrolled at Northeastern University in 2024 as a mechanical engineering and physics major.
 School friends describe him as intelligent and driven, with Elon Musk being his hero.
 Coristine is a registered Republican.